 The qualifying exam is a requirement of the Graduate School, and the unit administering the exam determines its function, format, and timing.
 In the Geography Department, PhD students must demonstrate the intellectual capacity to think analytically and critically in their field of expertise and to understand and apply ideas from other fields of geography to their research domain.
 The format of the exam and the composition of the examining committee both assist students in demonstrating this intellectual capacity and enable the examining committee to assess this capacity.

 Format of the examining committee and qualifying exam

 A committee of three, formally approved by the Graduate Program Officer, will administer the doctoral qualifying exam to students admitted to the PhD program.
-Students must select the examining committee from those members of the Department who hold Graduate Faculty status.
+Two members of the qualifying committee must be tenure-line faculty in Geography.
 Organizing the qualifying exam involves a four-step process.

 Step 1.
 Write the Research Statement

 The student will write a research statement of no more than two pages.
 The research statement describes the student’s intended doctoral research path and its relationship to the broad research fields in geography that will be addressed: human geography, physical geography, nature-society geography, and geographic information science.
 The research statement can also include discussion of a place or region in which students have interest, but place or region cannot substitute for a substantive research focus.